Windows OS Hub

 • Set time limit for disconnected session;

-• Set time limit for active but idle Remote Desktop Services sessions — the policy allows idle RDP sessions to be terminated that have no user input (like moving a mouse or typing something on a keyboard);
+• Set time limit for active but idle Remote Desktop Services sessions — the policy allows to end idle RDP sessions that have no user input (like moving a mouse or typing something on a keyboard);

-• Set time limit for active Remote Desktop Services sessions — it is the maximum time of any RDP session (even an active one), after which it gets disconnected;
+• Set time limit for active Remote Desktop Services sessions — it is the maximum time of any RDP session (even an active one), after which it switches to the disconnected state;

 • End Session when time limits are reached — sets the time, after which an RDP session will be terminated (logoff) instead of disconnecting it;